hannsadrian/CosmicSail/docs/README.md

 Our backend is written in Golang with the help of two amazing frameworks, [Gorm](https://gorm.io) and [Fiber](https://gofiber.io).

-- [Authentication](): To use the CosmicSail API, a user has to authenticate over these endpoints
+- [Authentication](https://github.com/Adwirawien/CosmicSail/blob/feature/docs/docs/backend/Authentication.md): To use the CosmicSail API, a user has to authenticate over these endpoints
-- [v1 User Endpoints](): Endpoints that a user can access to manage their boats
+- WIP [v1 User Endpoints](): Endpoints that a user can access to manage their boats
-- [v1 Boat Endpoints](): Endpoints which are made for the boat (telemetry updating or data loading)
+- WIP [v1 Boat Endpoints](): Endpoints which are made for the boat (telemetry updating or data loading)

 ## Socket Protocol

 We are communicating over [Socket.io](https://socket.io) for realtime scenarios, as it's much more stable and reliable compared to traditional WebSockets.

+- WIP [Socket connection](): Documentation on how to establish an authenticated connection to the server
-- [User communication](): Events a user can send/receive to control boats and get data
+- WIP [User communication](): Events a user can send/receive to control boats and get data
-- [Boat communication](): Events a boat client should implement to work properly
+- WIP [Boat communication](): Events a boat client should implement to work properly